14 Day Marketing Challenge

 I don’t know if you’ll find anything new (I HOPE you will), or if you’ll agree with what I have to say, or, worse, you’ll find errors or outdated information in my materials (every teacher’s fear).
 If so, chime in!
 Many of you in this group are marketers in your respective industries, and you know what works for you and what doesn’t.

 In addition to the daily Challenge, you’ll find links to resources to view or download even more great materials I somehow accumulate each year on marketing and social media.
-Just click to login each day (same place as registration) and join us over on our FB 14 Day Marketing Challenge group for a discussion each day at https://www.facebook.com/groups/475434299782157/
+Just submit the form each time you want to access the content.

 Yours in Marketing